-Then you could do all the things we want to do in a day or week or month or year.
+Then you could do all the things you want to do in a day or week or month or year.

 But alas, that’s not going to happen.
-And I suspect it would still be hard for many of us to stop the ceaseless march to get things done even with our ability to stop time.
+And I suspect it would still be hard for many of us to stop the ceaseless march to get things done even with our ability to stop clocks.

-And right about then you begin to wonder what’s wrong with you, because aren’t all these other women having successes, making time for themselves and getting everything else done too?
+And right about then you may begin to wonder what’s wrong with you, because aren’t all these other women having successes, making time for themselves and getting everything else done too?

-And perhaps, at some point, you begin to suspect that it’s all a set up: for overwhelm, anxiety, bewilderment.
+At some point, you begin to suspect that it’s all a set up: for overwhelm, anxiety, bewilderment.